Margarita-Medveckaya/rsschool-cv/cv.md

 * E-mail: marg39@yandex.ru
 * GitHub:
 ## About me
 it's a new experirence for me.
+My previous jobs were connected with children.
 I have good communication skills, I'm ready to study new subject.
 ## Education
 University: Saint-Petersburg State University of Culture and Arts, Librarian, bibliographer, teacher.
 ## English